Fazal-haroon/fazal-haroon.github.io/README.md

 ## Portfolio

-I am interested in IT and everything in its orbit with 2+ years of field experience with all stages of advanced web development.
+I am interested in IT and everything in its orbit with plus 2 years of field experience with all stages of advanced web development.
 Expertise in the development, installation, testing, and maintenance of web applications is my passion which helped me equip my knowledge base with a diverse and promising skill-set for self-management during collaboration in team settings.

 ---